arielcarrera/quarkus-spring-data-integration/README.md

 This is an extension that integrate Spring Data Jpa in Quarkus.
 It's intended to be a first step to migrate large projects or projects that uses features that are not supported by the current Panche Spring Data Jpa Api implementation.

-The mission of this project is to allow not only an easy migration of projects based on Spring Boot / Spring Data Jpa, also allow to incorporate in this way the rest of the Spring Data stack projects in less time and in a simpler way to maintain than the current solution adopted.
+The mission of this project is to allow not only an easy migration of projects based on Spring Boot / Spring Data Jpa, also allow to incorporate in this way other projects of the Spring Data stack in less time and in a simpler way to maintain.
-Te

 ## Supported features